wenkuang106/wenkuang106/README.md

 - :thinking: I am currently aspiring to be a professional in the Data profession

-- :school:	I am currently in the Applied Health Informatics Master's program at Stony Brook University
+- :school:	I recently graduated from a Master's program with a Data Analytics Specialization at Stony Brook University

-- :telescope: I like to explore all the possiblities of coding in managing data
+- :telescope: I like to explore all the possiblities of data

-- :spiral_calendar:	In my free time I like to work on random project ideas that pops into in my mind
+- :spiral_calendar:	In my free time I like to work on random project ideas that pops into in my mind and rewatech my favorite sit-coms

 - :snowman_with_snow: Fun fact: I really love to eat just like Homer!
 <div align="center">